Skip to content

 The best water filter for arsenic is a reverse-osmosis system certified to reduce it - check whether your water carries arsenic III or V, and confirm the certification covers it.

-How we score: We require a verifiable certification covering arsenic reduction (typically NSF/ANSI 58 reverse osmosis), then rank by composite score.
+How we score: A filter needs a verifiable certification covering arsenic reduction (usually NSF/ANSI 58 reverse osmosis) before it's eligible - then we rank what qualifies by overall score.

 Waterdrop G3P800 Tankless RO

 The Waterdrop G3P800 Tankless RO is a ro water filter.
-It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS, pharmaceuticals.
+It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS.
 Running cost works out to about $0.123 per gallon.

-• Certified to reduce: chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS, pharmaceuticals
+• Certified to reduce: chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS

 • Cartridge life: 2,200 gallons